flaviusb/kropaya/bootstrap/notes.md

 a · b == b a.
 This has symmetry with '.' in the case of labels; .&foo gets foo from the environment, a·&foo gets foo from a.

+---

+a `\w` macro which you can use to create implicit variable/dynamic binding like things.